Glutamat42/Termux-Desktops/Documentation/chroot/debian_chroot.md

 To use your archive instead of mine create the chroot folder manually (`/data/local/tmp/chrootDebian$CHROOT_NAME`) and place the archive directly inside it.
 The rootfs archive name has to match `$DOWNLOAD_FILE_NAME` exactly.
 The script will then skip the download.
 The archive will be deleted after chroot setup.

+Alternatively define `ROOTFS_DOWNLOAD_URL` to contain the full url to your rootfs file before executing the installer script.

 ## 🎨 Customizations (Nerdfonts, XFCE4 terminal color palettes, etc) <a name=customizations-chroot></a>